antonio-pilan/Consulting_DS_Tech_Challenge/README.md

 * **Retraining:** A retraining schedule should be established to ensure the model remains accurate as the fleet's operational patterns and data distributions evolve over time.
 * **Risks and Precautions:** Before full implementation, it is crucial to communicate potential risks to the client, including the possibility of model drift and the critical importance of maintaining high-quality input data for sustained performance.

-[cite_start]This proof-of-concept not only solves a specific business problem but also provides a scalable framework that can be adapted for other maintenance systems within the company.
+This proof-of-concept not only solves a specific business problem but also provides a scalable framework that can be adapted for other maintenance systems within the company.